-Technical Procedure for the CrimeScope
+Technical Procedure for the CrimeScope and Mini-CrimeScope

-- 1.0 Purpose This procedure describes how to examine evidence with the CrimeScope alternate light source.

-- 2.0 Scope This procedure applies to all evidence that is examined with the CrimeScope.

-- 2.1 The CrimeScope can assist in searching for latent fingerprints, palmprints, footprints, footwear impressions and other impressions.
+- 1.0 Purpose This procedure describes how to examine evidence with the CrimeScope and Mini-CrimeScope alternate light sources. - 2.0 Scope This procedure applies to all evidence that is examined with the CrimeScope and Mini-CrimeScope. - 2.1 The CrimeScope and Mini-CrimeScope can assist in searching for latent fingerprints, palmprints, footprints, footwear impressions and other impressions.
 Fingerprint residue, certain biological fluids, trace evidence and other compounds and substances may fluoresce naturally when exposed to different wavelengths of light.
-In addition, the CrimeScope may be used with fluorescent dyes to develop and enhance latent impressions.
-The CrimeScope may be used in the laboratory and when providing technical field assistance.

-- 3.0 Definitions N/A

-- 4.0 Equipment, Materials and Reagents

-- 4.1 Equipment and Materials

-- CrimeScope and protective goggles

-- Camera equipment

-- 4.2 Reagents N/A

-- 5.0 Procedure Items of evidence shall be subjected to the light source prior to using processing techniques, if utilizing the light source for inherent luminescence examination.
+In addition, the CrimeScope and Mini-CrimeScope may be used with fluorescent dyes to develop and enhance latent impressions.
+The CrimeScope and Mini-CrimeScope may be used in the laboratory and when providing technical field assistance. - 3.0 Definitions N/A - 4.0 Equipment, Materials and Reagents - 4.1 Equipment and Materials - CrimeScope, Mini-CrimeScope, and protective goggles - Camera equipment - 4.2 Reagents N/A - 5.0 Procedure Items of evidence shall be subjected to the light source prior to using processing techniques, if utilizing the light source for inherent luminescence examination.
 This will serve to detect any inherent latent impressions and to reveal the color and the intensity of any background fluorescence.
 The background fluorescence will allow the analyst to determine which fluorescent dye will be appropriate to use in the sequence of processing evidence.
-The CrimeScope shall also be used in conjunction with fluorescent dyes and chemicals to develop and photograph latent impressions.
+The CrimeScope and/or Mini-CrimeScope shall also be used in conjunction with fluorescent dyes and chemicals to develop and photograph latent impressions.